Commoble/hyperbox/README.md

 	nameplate_render_distance = -1.0
 ```

-A server config is also available in `<your save folder>/serverconfig/hyperbox-server.toml`; each save folder has its own serverconfig, and these files are generated the first time a server starts or a singleplayer save is created.
-The default serverconfig file is as follows:
+A common config is also available in `<your minecraft root folder>/config/hyperbox-common.toml`:

 ```
 [world_management]